nextflow-io/nf-co2footprint/docs/usage/parameters.md

 This should contain the following columns: `model`,`TDP`,`n_cores`,`TDP_per_core`.
 Note that this overwrites TDP values for already provided CPU models.
 You can find the by default used TDP data [here](../../plugins/nf-co2footprint/src/resources/TDP_cpu.v2.2.csv).
+- `ignoreCpuModel`: ignore the retrieved Nextflow trace `cpu_model` name and use the default CPU power draw value.
+This is useful, if the cpu model information provided by the linux kernel is not correct, for example, in the case of VMs emulating a different CPU architecture.
+- `powerdrawCpuDefault`: the default value used as the power draw from a computing core.
+This is only applied if the parameter `ignoreCpuModel` is set or if the retrieved `cpu_model` could not be found in the given CPU TDP data.